 Business Insurance for Hairdressers - What You Need to Know

-The most common insurance claims from hairdressing businesses involve professional indemnity and product liability - allergic reactions to hair dye, chemical burns from perming or straightening solutions, scalp irritation from bleaching, or damage to a client's hair from incorrect colouring.
-A single claim from a severe allergic reaction or chemical burn can result in compensation of $20,000 - $200,000+, making professional indemnity and public liability insurance essential for hairdressing businesses.
+The leading claim types for hairdressing businesses involve professional indemnity and product liability - allergic reactions to hair dye (particularly those containing PPD), chemical scalp burns from bleaching or straightening solutions, scalp irritation, and damage to a client's hair from incorrect colouring or processing.
+A severe allergic reaction requiring hospital treatment can generate claims of $30,000 - $250,000+.
+Product liability extends to hair care products sold to clients for home use.

-All major Australian business insurance providers offer policies suited to hairdressing businesses.
+All major Australian business insurers offer policies suited to hairdressing.
 See our full Australian business insurance comparison for provider details.

 Key Industry Facts

-• Common business structures: Sole traders, partnerships, and limited liability companies.
-Many hairdressers operate as chair renters or independent contractors within established salons, each with different insurance needs
+• Common business structures: Sole traders, partnerships and proprietary companies.
+Chair renters and booth operators function as independent contractors within established salons, each requiring their own insurance

-• Health and safety: Safe Work Australia oversees workplace health and safety, including requirements for handling hazardous substances such as hair dyes containing PPD, bleach, perming solutions, and keratin treatments
+• Health and safety: Safe Work Australia coordinates WHS standards including requirements for handling hazardous substances - hair dyes containing PPD, peroxide-based bleach, perming solutions and keratin treatments all carry specific safety obligations

-• Chemical risks: Hair dyes, bleaching agents, perming solutions, and keratin treatments all contain chemicals that can cause allergic reactions, burns, or respiratory issues.
-Patch testing before colour treatments is standard industry practice and a key insurance consideration
+• Chemical risks: Hair dyes, bleaching agents, perm solutions and keratin straightening products contain chemicals capable of causing allergic reactions, contact burns and respiratory irritation.
+Patch testing before colour services is standard industry practice and a fundamental insurance consideration

 Cover Types for Hairdressing Businesses